MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.60.md

 (4) *Sport fishing.* We allow sport fishing on designated areas of the district subject to the following condition: You must remove boats, motor vehicles, fishing equipment, and other personal property (excluding ice houses) by the end of each day's hunt (see §§ 27.93 and 27.94 of this chapter).

-(b) *LaCreek National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow the hunting of goose, duck, coot, common snipe, sandhill crane, American crow, and mourning dove on designated areas of the refuge.
+(b) *LaCreek National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow the hunting of goose, duck, coot, common snipe, sandhill crane, crow, and mourning dove on designated areas of the refuge subject to the following conditions:

+(i) Hunters may enter the refuge 2 hours before legal sunrise and remain no longer than 2 hours after legal sunset.
+We allow access from refuge parking areas, adjacent public lands, and adjacent private lands enrolled in public access programs.

+(ii) We allow the use of motorized boats for hunting and game retrieval on the Little White River Recreation Area.
+We allow the use of manual powered boats for hunting and game retrieval on all waters within open hunt areas and the use of boats with electric motors on Pool #10.

+(iii) We allow the use of dogs.

+(iv) We prohibit shooting from or over refuge roads and parking areas.

+(v) We prohibit hunting light geese during the spring conservation order.

+(vi) For crow hunting, we prohibit hunting with rifles and hunting during the spring season.

-(2) *Upland game hunting.* We allow the hunting of ring-necked pheasant and sharp-tailed grouse on designated areas of the refuge subject to the following condition: Hunters may remain on the refuge no longer than1/2 hour after legal sunset.
+(2) *Upland game hunting.* We allow the hunting of bobcat, coyote, fox, cottontail rabbit, mountain lion, prairie chicken, ring-necked pheasant, and sharp-tailed grouse on designated areas of the refuge subject to the following conditions:

+(i) The conditions set forth at paragraphs (b)(1)(i), (ii), and (iv) of this section apply.

+(ii) We allow access for bobcat, coyote, fox, and mountain lion hunting January 1 through February 15, and hunting hours are from1/2 hour before legal sunrise to1/2 hour after legal sunset.

+(iii) We prohibit the use of dogs when hunting bobcat, coyote, fox, and mountain lion.
+We allow the use of dogs while hunting other upland game.

+(iv) Coyotes and all furbearers or their parts, if left in the field, must be left at least 50 yards away from any road, trail, or building.
+Otherwise, hunters must remove them from the refuge.

 (3) *Big game hunting.* We allow hunting of white-tailed and mule deer on designated areas of the refuge subject to the following conditions:

-(i) All archery deer hunters must possess and carry a refuge permit (signature required).

-(ii) Deer hunters may enter the refuge 11/2 hours before legal sunrise and remain no longer than 11/2 hours after legal sunset.
+(i) The conditions set forth at paragraphs (b)(1)(i) through (iv) of this section apply.

-(iii) Hunters may leave portable tree stands and free-standing elevated platforms on the refuge from the first Saturday after August 25 through February 15.
-Hunters must remove all other personal property by the end of the day's hunt (see § 27.93 of this chapter).
+(ii) Hunters may leave portable tree stands and free-standing elevated platforms on the refuge from August 25 through February 15.
+Hunters must remove all other personal property by the end of each day's hunt (see § 27.93 of this chapter).

-(iv) We close the refuge to archery hunting during refuge firearm seasons.
+(iii) We close the refuge to archery hunting during refuge firearm seasons.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions: